qiansen1386/qiansen1386.github.io/content/post/frontend-learning-note-3.md

 Nothing to share, just to show off how I learnt a new language! (@ beginer level..)
 Ruby is like PHP, lovers love it, haters hate it.
 I love PHP, but I hate Ruby at the first place.
 Its unique syntax caused me so many frustration.
 To be clear, it is my problem, not Ruby's.
 Because I am not only new to it, but also too anxious.
 Whereas, Ruby's syntax is so distinctive(also complicated).
 But hey, I tried it, and it was fun when I start to get it!
 I didn't get chance to practice `Metaprogramming` much.
 What I can still tell is, the syntax suger is super handy.
 On the other hand, it is not as terse as golang/python, meaning that there is still a significant learning curve for coder who use other languages.

+### Vim

+Whenever I used my mouse cursor, it will entry the `VISUAL` mode.
+However, all I wanted is just use the terminal's build-in copy-paste feature.
+The bottom line is: I managed to prevent that by creating a `.vimrc` file under my `~/` home folder with a special setting `set mouse=r`.

 Time for Referances
 -----------